HomeDing/homeding.github.io/boards/index.md

 <!-- https://www.cnx-software.com/2022/01/12/esp32-s3-esp32-c3-esp8266-modules-comparison/ -->

+## ESP32-S3 boards

+The ESP32-S3 variant of the ESP32 is also supported.
+The Arduino ESP32 supports this variant.

+{{ imgCard(collections.all, item = '/boards/esp32/lilygo-t-dongle-s3') }}

 ## Devices based on Esp8266

 ESP8266 is also used as CPU in various retail devices like sockets and switches but also WiFi lights.